The End

 (click here to read from the beginning)

-Not my kind of place: too many vain people… Too much appearance and no substance… Too much money shown off.
-It was his kind of place even less.
-As he had decided to meet in Florida, why didn’t he just go to Gainesville?
+Not my kind of place: Too many vain people… Too much show and no substance… Too much money flaunted.
+It was even less his kind of place.
+Since he had decided to meet in Florida, why didn’t he just go to Gainesville?

-I suspected that he wanted to make sure I’d be ready before he got here.
-Meeting me in Gainesville, he would run the risk of finding me still in my pajamas or hiding among the alligators.
+I guessed he wanted to make sure I’d be ready before he got here.
+If he met me in Gainesville, he would run the risk of finding me still in my pajamas or hiding among the alligators.

-I sat at a table on the Nikki Beach’s terrace and watched the waves crashing on the beach.
-It is more difficult to do than you’d think.
-The view was constantly obstructed by a rather incredible number of rather incredible-looking young women.
+I sat at a table on the patio at Nikki Beach and watched the waves break on the beach.
+It’s harder than you think.
+The view was constantly obstructed by an unbelievable number of unbelievable-looking young women.

 So, yeah, not in Gainesville, I get it, but why here, in this place?
-For starters, South Beach was a bit of a strange choice, but hey, why not, I’ll roll with it.
+First of all, South Beach was a bit of an odd choice, but hey, why not, I’ll go with it.
 But the Nikki Beach?
-It wasn’t his style at all.
-He’d have no problem with the view, but he wasn’t very fond of that kind of atmosphere either.
+That wasn’t his style at all.
+He’d have no problem with the view, but he wasn’t really into that kind of atmosphere either.

-Oh well, he sometimes works in mysterious ways.
+Oh well, he works in mysterious ways sometimes.

-The waitress approached and asked me what I wanted.
-A few years ago, I would probably have answered “your phone number.”
-Those days being over, I asked for a Watermelon Daiquiri instead.
+The waitress came over and asked me what I wanted.
+A few years ago I probably would have answered “your phone number”.
+Since those days are over, I asked for a watermelon daiquiri instead.
 She smiled.
-Some people would do things they’d regret later for this kind of smile.
-It surprisingly seemed genuine.
+Some people would do things they’d regret for a smile like that.
+Surprisingly, it seemed genuine.

-I turned to ocean again- more or less.
-He would be here any minute now.
+I turned back to the ocean – more or less.
+He would be here any minute.

 The waitress brought the cocktail.
-There was a phone number scribbled on a slip of paper under the glass.
+There was a phone number scribbled on a note under the glass.

-People often say that I’m lucky.
-“You, lucky bastard!” is something you can often hear my friends or coworkers say.
-Yeah, true, whatever.
-Here!
+People often say I’m lucky.
+“You, lucky bastard,” I often hear my friends and colleagues say.
+Yeah, right, whatever.
 Right here!
+Right here!
 Here is my luck!
 This waitress.
-She seems like an interesting woman, worth meeting.
-A rarity in such a place.
-And I am rarely wrong with first impressions.
-And she’s giving me her phone number.
-I didn’t even need to ask.
+She seems to be an interesting woman, worth meeting.
+A rarity in a place like this.
+And I am almost never wrong with first impressions.
+And she gives me her phone number.
+I didn’t even have to ask.
 Luck, right?
-Are you fucking kidding me?!
-In less than an hour, I’ll leave for an unknown destination, and it sure won’t be a vacation.
+Are you fucking kidding me?
+In less than an hour I’ll be leaving for an unknown destination, and it certainly won’t be a vacation.
 Who knows if I’ll even make it out alive?
 There you have it.
 My luck, right here.

 What was this meeting even about?
-Why had he gone through all this trouble to find me?
-Why did he need to come in person?
+Why did he go to all this trouble to find me?
+Why did he have to come in person?

-A familiar silhouette finally appeared on the terrace.
-His somewhat asymmetrical face.
-Sunglasses stuck on his nose.
-An apple-green necktie, its slightly unfastened knot.
-His signature tailor-made white suit always turned heads.
-Today, it probably was because it clashed a bit with the locals’ beach attires.
-He walked towards the bar with great confidence.
-The barmaid was already busy preparing him a Sidecar.
-He whispered a few words into her ear and then came to sit at my table, his glass in his hand.
+Finally, a familiar silhouette appeared on the terrace.
+His slightly asymmetrical face.
+Sunglasses perched on his nose.
+An apple green tie, its knot slightly loose.
+His typical white tailor-made suit always attracted attention.
+Today it was probably because it clashed a bit with the beachwear of the locals.
+He walked confidently to the bar.
+The barmaid was already busy preparing a sidecar for him.
+He whispered a few words in her ear and then came over to my table, glass in hand.
 He returned my smile, took a deep breath, and spoke in a voice as clear as if he were sober:

 “Well, it’s been a while!”